 Not only server information of our centralized dashboard, but MainWP can also detect the server settings for a particular site if your child site is hosted on a different hosting provider.

-In the tutorial above we learnt how easy it is to manage multiple WordPress sites on one domain.
+In the tutorial above we learned how easy it is to manage multiple WordPress sites on one domain.

 What if we have multiple domains?
 Well, with Cloudways it is extremely easy to configure multiple domains for WordPress site.